Ramasubramanian/java-micro-fsm/README.md

 find . -name java-micro-fsm.jar
 ```

-You can always copy the files and use instead of builing a jar.
+You can always copy the files and use instead of building a jar.

-Example:
+**Example:**

-For details example please refer to `FSMExample.java` in the tests.
+For a detailed example please refer to `FSMExample.java` in the tests.

 1. First you have to define the possible events that might change the state of the FSM
 ```java